What’s Stopping Media From Calling Las Vegas Killer a “Terrorist”? His Whiteness

 The last reported “deadliest mass shooting in U.S. history” was June 2016 at a LGBTQ nightclub in Orlando, Florida.
 The shooter was Omar Mateen.
 His name alone suggests he’s not a White male.
 But news outlets went further to separate Mateen by calling him “American-born.”
 This would make him a U.S. citizen—an American, yes?
 But “Isis sympathizer,” “possible act of Islamic terrorism,” and “Islamic terrorist” permeated headlines and news stories.

-Why don’t mainstream media outlets call out White “terrorists” too?
+Why don’t mainstream media outlets call out White “terrorists,” too?
 Because they can’t connect any political affiliation outside of the U.S.?
 That’s too conveniently narrow of a definition.
 To use qualifiers that enable us to call only nonwhites “terrorists” who commit “acts of terrorism” must no longer be acceptable.

-Paddock reigned unprovoked and deadly terror from his hotel window on thousands of unexpected people enjoying a concert.
+Paddock rained unprovoked and deadly terror from his hotel window on thousands of unexpected people enjoying a concert.
 He is a terrorist.
 A White one.

 His whiteness protects him from the same scrutiny that would be applied to any person of color.
 That is racist.